Analog Game Design, CS 297

 find lists that appeal to you.
 Ensure you're also on the HampshireGameDev Slack for this

 Make a game in 48 hours!
 Free food!

 Play and analyze board and card games.
-You are required to play at least one new
+Contact Ira, Matt, or your TA to organize

 We are fortunate that the Hampshire library has an ever-growing